Last Updated on April 14, 2022 by Grow with Bovees

 Red Fescue Seed

-With this in mind, combine it with a warm-season seed in the fall for the best results.
+With this in mind, combine this cool season variety with a warm-season grass variety in the fall for the best results.
 It’s a particularly good option if you live in the US’s transition zone, where it’s notoriously difficult to grow grass.

-It’s also excellent for forcing out weeds and doesn’t require much mowing, despite having a fast germination rate.
+It’s also excellent for allowing fewer weeds and doesn’t require much mowing, despite having a fast seed germination rate.

 Be aware that it doesn’t thrive so well when exposed to lots of sun but works better in the shade.